-Your application should be made in writing and, if applicable, accompanied by the appropriate fee (see NCGE Section 15 & 16 Reference Book for details).
+Your application should be made in writing and, if applicable, accompanied by the appropriate fee (see https://foi.gov.ie/ for more).
 An application in respect of your personal information is free under Section 7 of the FOI Act.
 Any applicable fee should be paid by Bank Draft, Money Order, Postal Order or cheque drawn on a bank in the Republic of Ireland, made payable to the National Centre for Guidance in Education.

-If you are not using the form outlined above, then your application should indicate that the information is sought under the Freedom of Information Act.
+If you are not using either of the forms outlined above, then your application should indicate that the information is sought under the Freedom of Information Act.

 For further information about the Freedom of Information legislation, please again refer to the FOI website